 How many concepts from Gestalt Therapy are now part of your everyday language?

-In the hit comedy 'Man Up' Simon Pegg's character 'Jack' has invited his ex-wife - and the man she had an affair with - to have drinks together.
+In the hit comedy 'Man Up' Simon Pegg's character 'Jack' has invited his ex-wife - accompanied by the man she had an affair with - to have drinks together.

 Attempting a one-up maneuver Jack wants Nancy (Lake Bell's character) to pretend to be his girlfriend.